-A variety of methods can be used to define acceptable levels of impact - in Scotland the Potential Biological Removal (PBR) approach (Wade, 1998) has been used to put the predicted mortality to seals from renewable energy projects into a population context, a practice that follows on from the Scottish Government using the PBR approach to issue licences to shoot seals to protect fisheries and aquaculture1.
+A variety of methods can be used to define acceptable levels of impact - in Scotland the Potential Biological Removal (PBR) approach (Wade, 1998) has been used to put the predicted mortality to seals from renewable energy projects into a population context, a practice that follows on from the Scottish Government using the PBR approach to issue licences to shoot seals to protect fisheries and aquaculture.
 In Wales, a collision threshold approach, based on the calculation of PBR for various marine mammal populations, was the basis for the consent of Tidal Energy Limited's DeltaStream Project (CCW, 2009).
-The PBR approach has an implicit assumption that the target population size is equal or greater to the Optimum Sustainable Population (OSP), which is the number of animals in a population.
-For marine mammals this is thought to be between 50 and 58% of carrying capacity of a population.
+The PBR approach has an implicit assumption that the target population size is equal or greater to the Optimum Sustainable Population (OSP), which is the number of animals in a population that will result in maximum productivity bearing in mind the carrying capacity of a population.
 For marine mammals this is thought to be between 50 and 58% of carrying capacity (Taylor and DeMaster, 1993).
 It is important to note that using PBR a population could still undergo a sizeable decline and still remain at or above the OSP.
 In addition, under a PBR approach, successively smaller 'takes' are 'available' for additional developments.